 Another fan favorite.
 Give me Adam Sandler and Drew Barrymore all day long.
-They have such fantastic online chemistry.
-I like anything Adam Sandler does, but 50 First Dates is particularly charming.
+They have such fantastic on-camera chemistry, and 50 First Dates showcases it beautifully.

-After years as a bachelor Henry (Adam Sandler) finally meets the girl of his dreams, Lucy (Drew Barrymore).
-But there’s one problem, Lucy has short term memory loss and can’t remember anything that happened the day before.
+The plot: after years as a bachelor Henry (Adam Sandler) finally meets the girl of his dreams, Lucy (Drew Barrymore).
+But there’s one problem, Lucy has short term memory loss and can’t remember anything that has happened the day before.
 Determined to be with her, Henry makes it his mission to woo her every single day making this movie one of my favorite romantic comedies.

 3. Pearl Harbor

 Pearl Harbor has a star-filled cast including Ben Affleck, Kate Beckinsale, Josh Hartnett, Alec Baldwin, Cuba Gooding Jr., and John Voight.
-Released in 2001, Pearl Harbor has a major blockbuster hit.
+Released in 2001, Pearl Harbor was a major blockbuster hit.

 This movie did a fantastic job recreating the attacks on Pearl Harbor on December 7, 1941 and was well-received and praised and by many survivors and witnesses.